 Distance: Various — 1km to 11km

-Meaning 'place of plenty', there's indeed plenty for trail runners of all levels to explore in this 641-hectare park.
+There's plenty for trail runners of all levels to explore in this 641-hectare park.
 For new trail runners, park at Recreation Road.
 This gives you easy access to shared-use singletrack, Crit Loop, a gentle 880m return run.
 Adding on the Crit Loop Extension brings the run closer to 3km, best completed by running clockwise.
-The exterior of the park is also runner-friendly, simply marked by yellow arrows on trees, while Australia's first dementia-friendly sensory trail is an excellent post-run cool down spot.

 2. Mount Oberon, Wilsons Promontory